-While you are in Falkland I'd highly recommend visiting the Castle.
-Mary Queen of Scots spend a lot of her early years here and enjoyed playing tennis in the court in the gardens, which is now the oldest real tennis court in the UK, apparently the gentlemen were shocked and appalled when she stepped out in men's breeches!
-The Royal Stuart's used Falkland Palace as their country retreat to hunt and fish in the surrounding fields and forests.
-James IV and James V commissioned the best architects to build a "pleasure place" and the result is what you see today, a beautiful French inspired Renaissance Palace.
+While you are in Falkland I'd highly recommend visiting the palace.
+Mary Queen of Scots spend a lot of her early years here and enjoyed playing tennis in the court in the gardens, which is the oldest real tennis court in the UK.
+Apparently the gentlemen were shocked and appalled when she stepped out in men's breeches!
+The royal Stuarts used Falkland Palace as their country retreat to hunt and fish in the surrounding fields and forests.
+James IV and James V commissioned the best architects to build a 'pleasure place' and the result is what you see today, a beautiful French inspired Renaissance Palace.

 Tip If you visit in the winter try the stovies and oatcakes from The Palace Pantry, they are amazing!

 Fayre Earth is a lovely little shop with an array of beautiful gifts, such as Harris tweed purses, knitted animals, pretty scarfs, wooden ornaments and wonderful clothing.
 The stock changes regularly so there is always new things to see.